Privacy Rights Clearinghouse

 Your internet browser.
-Many people regard the Mozilla Firefox browser as superior to Microsoft’s Internet Explorer.
-Mozilla tends to patch Firefox security vulnerabilities more quickly than Microsoft patches Explorer.
+Many people regard the Mozilla Firefox browser as superior to other browsers.
 One advantage of Firefox is that it is an “open source” program.
 This allows security professionals to become involved in fixing bugs and building stronger security features.
-Another advantage of Firefox is its so-called Add-Ons, which can be used to strengthen Firefox’s built-in security and privacy features.
+Another important advantage of Firefox is its so-called Add-Ons, which can be used to strengthen Firefox’s built-in security and privacy features.
 Three Firefox Add-Ons that we recommend are NoScript, Better Privacy, and HTTPS Everywhere.

 NoScript helps protect against so-called “drive-by downloads” where simply visiting a particular website can cause malware to be downloaded and executed on your computer.
 Criminals can use programming flaws in browsers to get malware onto your computer via a “drive-by download” without you ever noticing.
 For example, this can occur when visiting a legitimate site that happens to unwittingly host an advertisement containing malware.

 Better Privacy.
-Many websites have begun to utilize a type of cookie called a "flash cookie" (sometimes known as a "supercookie") that is more persistent than a regular cookie.
+Some websites utilize a type of cookie called a "flash cookie" (sometimes known as a "supercookie") that is difficult to detect and may compromise your privacy.
 Normal procedures for erasing standard cookies, clearing history, erasing the cache, or choosing a "delete private data" option within the browser will not affect flash cookies.
 Flash cookies thus may persist despite user efforts to delete all cookies.
 The Firefox Add-On Better Privacy can assist in deleting flash cookies.